guyhon/ForMyslef_app/README.md

 and also share them with other users.

-# A video that introduces the appideo that introduces the app
+# Video that introduces the app
  https://www.youtube.com/watch?v=jsMyvY0R_xQ